Day 1- August 6th

 Troubleshooting PCB & Electronic Systems Design with Thermal Imaging

-Jerry Beeney, Strategic Science Solutions • FLIR
+Jerry Beeney, Global Business Development Manager • FLIR

 Finding and fixing thermal anomalies during product design and testing is becoming increasingly difficult using traditional thermal modeling and measurement techniques.
 Luckily thermal imaging gives engineers and test technicians the ability to visualize thermal patterns and more easily identify potential failure areas, allowing for improved thermal management and greater advances in circuit board and electronic systems design.